Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Introduction

 \section{Introduction}

 \COTwo-\HTwo \ and \COTwo-He \ collisional systems have a wide range of applications.
-As the primary source of carbon reservoir and a strong absorber, \COTwo~have been detected with JWST in increasing numbers of exoplanets of all sizes and temperatures \citep{fu2025}.
+As a major carbon-bearing molecule and a strong infrared absorber, \COTwo~has now been detected with JWST in an increasing number of exoplanet atmospheres spanning a broad range of sizes and temperatures \citep{fu2025}.
 Constraining the amount of \COTwo~is a powerful diagnostic to inform the formation and evolution history of an exoplanet \citep{oberg2011}, a task that hinges on accurate determination of its collisional properties.
-Similarly, the Global Circulation models governing the climates of these exoplanets are sensitive to the collisional properties of \COTwo~\citep{chaverot2023}.
+Similarly, global circulation models governing the climates of these exoplanets are sensitive to the collisional properties of \COTwo~\citep{chaverot2023}.
 For gas and ice giants in the solar system, \COTwo~is not abundant but remains an important tracer for atmospheric processes and external material delivery \citep{feuchtgruber1997}.
 Similarly, \COTwo~is often found in abundance in protoplanetary disks \citep{bosman2017, Grant2023, Frediani2025}.
 Naturally, this system is of interest beyond astrophysics, lying at the center of remote-sensing applications for fields ranging from combustion and the petrochemical industry to medicine.

-As data quality improves, so does the expectation of the scientific inferences expected from it.
-The latter increasingly depends on the quality of the opacity models at the end to interpret the data, more so than on the instrument acquiring the data.
-In the context of exoplanetary sciences, for example, \citet{Niraula2022} showed that current limitations in our line shape parameters (broadening and far-wing behaviors) impose significant accuracy bottlenecks on our ability to characterize exoplanetary atmospheres.
+As observational data improve, increasingly precise scientific inferences require correspondingly accurate opacity models.
+In the context of exoplanetary sciences, \citet{Niraula2022} showed that current limitations in line-shape parameters, including broadening coefficients and far-wing behavior, impose significant accuracy bottlenecks on our ability to characterize exoplanetary atmospheres.
 Unfortunately, broadening parameters for many relevant collisional systems are still lacking \citep{tan2022}.
 Experimental avenues require substantial funding, a large workforce, and time commitments \citep{fortney2016}.
 Moreover, some of the experiments, including \COTwo-\HTwo~at elevated temperatures, are non-trivial or simply dangerous.
-To address this gap, we demonstrated an alternative \abinit\, first principle-based computational approach in \citet{Wiesenfeld:2025aa} targeting a single transition of \COTwo-\HTwo, the only transition with experimental values available at different temperatures \citep{hanson2014}.
+To address this gap, we demonstrated an alternative \abinit\, first principle-based computational approach in \citet{Wiesenfeld:2025aa} targeting a single transition of \COTwo-\HTwo, the only transition with experimental values at different temperatures \citep{hanson2014} available at the time.